Do you really want to know the answer to the question Why Can’t I Make A Decision?

 #1: Think Less – Don’t Think Too Much.

 Thinking through important matters is a good thing, however, most people overdo it.

 People tend to overthink to the point where they make no decision at all.

-Researching an idea can be benificial, however, too much fact-finding can lead to confusion.
+Researching an idea can be beneficial, however, too much fact-finding can lead to confusion.

-Some people become confused, endless data-gatherers and fail to make a meaningful decisions.
+Some people become confused, endless data-gatherers, and fail to make meaningful decisions.

 Therefore, train yourself to limit the amount of time you spend making a decision.